 Key Takeaways

-- Low testosterone can lead to several facial changes such as facial hair loss, hot flashes, redness, and increased fat.
+- Low testosterone can cause facial changes like hair loss, hot flashes, redness, and fat gain. 😓

-- Lifestyle modifications alone maybe not be enough to treat low testosterone but they can contribute to maintaining normal testosterone levels.
+- Lifestyle changes alone may not fully treat low testosterone but can help maintain healthy levels. 🥗🏋️♂️

 What Is Testosterone?